+Rapporteur’s summary:

+17 companies express their views on this issue.
+7 companies support and 10 companies reject.
+Considering there is no majority’s view, rapporteur suggests to further discuss this issue.

+Proposal 27: RAN2 further discuss that whether SL DRX should be applied for the PC5-S messages which are sent after the DCR message and before SL unicast DRX configuration is applied.

 Question 7.2-2: If the answer of Question 7.2-1 is Yes, which DRX configuration should be used for PC5-S messages which are sent after the DCR message and before SL unicast DRX configuration is applied?
 Which option do you prefer?
 Please give your comments.